-Research suggests that whilst we are all susceptible to experiencing osteoarthritis of the knee there are a number of factors which can increase the likelihood of the condition appearing and these include:
+Research suggests that whilst we are all susceptible to experiencing osteoarthritis of the knee there are a number of osteoarthritis causes and factors which can increase the likelihood of the condition appearing.
+These factors include those outlined below.

 Previous injury to the knee

 Once you injure yourself, regardless of which joint or muscle, there is an inherent weakness which increases the chances of subsequent injury again in the future.
 Due to this weakness, effective rehabilitation is key along with importance placed on rebuilding strength in the affected muscle or joint. this will minimise the risk of further injury in the future.

-When considering the knee joint it is believed that those who have suffered ligament damage, specifically ACL (Anterior Cruciate Ligament) injuries, are far more common to experience OA due to the nature of the injury.
+When considering the knee joint it is believed that those who have suffered ligament damage, specifically Anterior Cruciate Ligament (ACL) injuries, are far more common to experience OA due to the nature of the injury.

-The ACL is one of 4 ligaments (though bands of tissue connecting the bones within the body and stabilise the joints.
-The ACL is one of four ligaments within the knee joint and is located at the front, thereby preventing your knee from moving forward beyond your Tibia (shin bone).
-It is this ligament which allows you to walk, run and jump and without your stability can be compromised.
+Ligaments are tough bands of tissue that connect the bones within the body and stabilise the joints.
+The ACL is one of four ligaments within the knee joint and is located at the front with the main purpose of preventing your knee from moving forward beyond your tibia (shin bone).
+It is the ACL that allows you to walk, run and jump.
+Without this ligament, your stability can be compromised.

-Damage to the ACL will vary depending on the injury, but in grade 3 ruptures and tears surgery is often required to either repair or replace the ligament followed by a period of intensive physiotherapy to rebuild strength in the knee once again.
-Following this type of injury you can expect to be out of action from sport for around 9 months.
+Damage to the ACL will vary depending on the injury, but in grade 3 ruptures and tears, surgery is often required to either repair or replace the ligament.
+Surgery is followed by a period of intensive physiotherapy to rebuild strength in the knee once again.
+Following this type of injury you can expect to be out of action from sport for around nine months.

 Often referred to as ‘wear and tear’.

-As you get older your muscles will become weaker, putting additional pressure on the joints and when looking at the knee joint, a lifetime of being active can begin to wear down the cartilage within the joint which is the root cause of the condition.
+As you get older your muscles will become weaker, putting additional pressure on the joints.
+When looking at the knee joint, a lifetime of being active can begin to wear down the cartilage within the joint, this is the root cause of the condition.